Chinese Women

 Widows

 Traditionally when the husband died the widow would not remarry.
 However in rural communities a childless widow who could not be supported by her in-laws sometimes remarried a brother or cousin of her dead husband.
 It was not uncommon for a widow to commit suicide, this was not considered dishonorable as it is in Christian countries.
 There was no punishment for attempted suicide and Chinese religion does not punish suicides in the afterlife, indeed some famous suicides had honor heaped on them as in the case of Qu Yuan.
-The veneration of virtuous women was really a tactic to keep up moral strandards.
+The veneration of virtuous women was really a tactic to keep up moral standards.
 However far more women than men committed suicide, especially young childless widows.
 This was partly due to the stigma attached to remarriage.
 Memorial arches (a form of Paifang 牌坊) used to be built to commemorate pious widows who had refused to remarry.
 However the situation was not equal between the sexes; it was expected for men to quickly re-marry after the death of his wife.

 Concubines

 There is a widespread belief that Chinese tradition supported polygamy (multiple wives) but the actual situation was more complex.
 A man had only one wife but he could also take concubines.
-A concubine was a lower class of wife who lived at the house and if she bore him children they would be treated the same as his wife's children.
+A concubine was a lower class of wife who lived within the extended home and if she bore him children they would be treated the same as his wife's children.
 It was expensive for a man to support a wife and several concubines and so the tradition was restricted to the better off and inevitably became a badge of pride as to how many concubines he could support.
 Agencies grew up who would help find suitable concubines for a fee for their rich patrons.
 The Emperor would have hundreds if not thousands of concubines but there would still be only one Empress.
 The Emperor divided his concubines according to grade, there were fourteen ranks from ‘beauty’ to ‘brilliant companion’ and ‘favorite beauty’, living in separate halls with exotic names such as ‘Residence of Seeking Perfection’.
 A concubine had a scaled down version of the betrothal ceremony, with money often given to the concubine's parents.
 The wife could expel a concubine without the husband's consent so the concubines worked as her willing servants and were usually of lower social class.
 Each concubine would have a separate small dwelling within the home.
 Men would sometimes take concubines when his wife failed to produce the son that tradition dictated, it was done openly and without the animosity that might be expected.
 The practice was made illegal under the Republican government, but it was not really until the marriage law of 1950 under the People's Republic that concubinage came to an end.

 The most famous example of a concubine reaching high prestige has already been mentioned, it was Dowager Empress Cixi.
-Because she bore Emperor Xianfeng his only surviving son, even though a concubine, she became the Dowager Empress on Emperor Tongzhi's accession in 1871 and the most important person in China until her death in 1908.
+Because she bore Emperor Xianfeng an only surviving son, even though a concubine, she became the Dowager Empress on Emperor Tongzhi's accession in 1871 and the most important person in China until her death in 1908.